aleph2c/ldea/README.md

 entry after the contract/project you are working on.
 This makes it easy to remove this access after you have finished the work.

-# Install your Deployment machine using ansible
+# Setting up your Deployment Machine

 This procedure will configure ansible for "ssh key forwarding".
 This is useful if you want to pull down code on other machines, without leaving your